domseb/poorly.considered.design/_projects/2022-10-14-Qwilr-Leadership.md

 image: /assets/projects/maypole/hero-maypole.jpg
 ---

-### A long road
+### Designing pixels, teams, and cultures

-I enjoyed a broad remit as VP of Design at Qwilr, helping shape many aspects of the company.
-From creating strategies, principles, team structures, and rituals to hone craft.
-The immense challenge is finding a way for them all to work together, and create better impact for it.
-Below are the highlights that helped give me a deeper understanding of the relationships between strategy, people, intuition and impact.
+My role changed a lot during my 5 years at Qwilr.
+First to establish and grow design at Qwilr, then to manage the product teams, and finally into leadership as VP Design.
+From fine detail to broader brush strokes, working at each vantage point gave me a better perspective of the whole.
+Below are my highlights of that journey.
+What I learned and loved from a very meaningful chapter of my career.

 <section class="bordered">
         <div class="tiles center">
         <div>
-            <h2>Foundations for collaboration</h2>
+            <h2>Forging our ways of working</h2>
             <div class="collaborators">
                 {% include modules/collaborator.html
                     name = "Me"